check-spelling/check-spelling-docs/Configuration.md

 and which are not listed in the expect list will trigger a failure as part of **push** and **pull_request** actions (depending on how you've configured this action).

+#### comments in expect

-You can use `#` followed by text to add a comment at the end of a line..
+You can use `#` followed by text to add a comment at the end of a line.
 Note that some automatic pruning may not properly handle this.

+#### expect - previous name

 :warning: This was previously called `whitelist` -- that name is *deprecated*.
 Support for the deprecated name may be removed in a future release.
 Until then, warnings will be reported in the action run log.
 At a future date, comments may report this as well.

+#### Allow vs Expect

+Roughly if it's a proper noun of some sort of exists in the real world outside the project, it's a good candidate for `allow`.
+If it's just something you're temporally using that isn't really a word, it probably belongs in `expect`.

+##### Note

+The bot doesn't really care.
+You could put everything into `allow` or everything into `expect`.
+The difference is that the bot will help you remove unused items from expect and add new items to it.
+You could also periodically migrate items from expect to allow (think about it like Java object lifespan promotions).

 ### only